Updated: Nov 29, 2021

 Google Analytics — If your business has a website, Google Analytics will be your best friend.
 It is free, and generates website metrics on your audience, page traffic, and more.
 Being a beginner-friendly and comprehensive platform, it is by far one of the most popular tools.

-Social Media Analytics - Most social media platforms such as Instagram, Facebook, and Linkedin have embedded analytics tools which allow you to view basic metrics, such as the number of likes, shares and impressions.
+Social Media Analytics — Most social media platforms such as Instagram, Facebook, and LinkedIn have embedded analytics tools, allowing you to view basic metrics such as the number of likes, shares, and impressions.

 Post insights generated by Facebook Creator Studio from a Facebook

 fanpage I made for my favourite girl band a few years ago

 However, there are also more advanced paid tools like Hootsuite to gain an overview of all your social media marketing efforts.
 This is especially useful for bigger companies looking to look at their data on a more granular level, such as growth over a time series, and even suggest what kind of posts do the best for your brand.

 Hootsuite analyses your existing posts and suggests the best time

 to post for maximum engagement — data truly is powerful